MustSeeMelons/node_mcu_argb/README.md

 # TODO, somewhat prioritized

+- Update effects to use a more detailed config (all 3x colors, speed)

+- Moar effects!
+Christmas Lights?
 - Proper error habndling in API, so ESP does not choke it self (?)
 ArduinoJSON?
-- Moar effects!
-Christmas Lights?
-- Design pass?
+- Update stand-alone by merging this

 # To update SPIFFS